 From meager beginnings in the 1920s, the credit card market has exploded over the years, thanks in large part to the computerization of society.
 Credit cards revolutionized consumer spending habits and changed the face of business.
 In today’s economy, credit cards represent an important part of household, business and global activity.

-Capital for business formation can be hard to come by for entrepreneurs looking to get a new business off the ground or expand an existing one.
+New businesses and entrepreneurs looking to embark on a new business venture often find capital hard to come by.
 For small businesses, credit cards represent an important financial lifeline when traditional funding sources, such as small-business loans, aren’t available.
-Credit cards help businesses financially, and they also have a positive impact on small-business employment growth.
+Credit cards help businesses financially, and they also have a positive impact on small-business growth.

-Credit cards offer additional benefits for consumers.
-Based on the type of card you have, you may qualify for rewards such as cash back or discounts on purchases, trip cancellation insurance, and air miles.
+Many modern credit cards attempt to entice cardholders by offering additional consumer benefits and rewards.
+Based on the type of card you have, you may qualify for rewards such as cash back, discounted purchases, trip cancellation insurance and air miles.
 With a little comparison shopping, you can find a credit card that offers rewards to fit your lifestyle.

 Some credit cards allow you to finance new purchases interest-free for several months.
 Doing so allows you to finance an emergency doctor's visit or car repair without paying interest and finance charges.

 Nicole Long is a freelance writer based in Cincinnati, Ohio.
 With experience in management and customer service, business is a primary focus of her writing.
 Long also has education and experience in the fields of sports medicine, first aid and coaching.
 She earned her Bachelor of Arts degree in economics from the University of Cincinnati.